 Once everything is configured (including user account established, token issued and entered into Local Host configuration), the user Activates Observations (thru the Local Host web interface).

 The Local Host starts sending heartbeats to Central Control.
 The user can look at their profile on Central Control and see that their Local Host is connected to Central.
-The heartbeat includes data to tell the Central System that the Local Host is up, whether a Tangerine is connected, whether data is being uploaded from Tangerine to Local Host.
+The heartbeat includes data to tell the Central System that the Local Host is up, whether the DE is connected, whether data is being uploaded from DE to Local Host.

-The Local Host triggers the Tangerine to start sending observations.
+The Local Host triggers the DE to start sending observations.

-The Local Host receives I&Q data and stores into ring buffer.
+The Local Host receives I&Q data and stores into its ring buffer.

 A science user triggers a data collection event.
 Central Control sends a command to active PSWS systems.

 The Local Host selects the data as requested from the ring buffer, compresses and uploads.
+Uploads will be throttled according to user preference by including timed pauses between packets.

+Uploads must be able to start again from where they left off in case of interruption.

 Heartbeat

-When the Local Host is connected to Central Control, it will send a status message to Central every XX seconds QQQQ.
+When the Local Host is connected to Central Control, it will send a status message to Central every 120 seconds.
 The status message will include data on the Local Host’s connection to the Tangerine, whether the Tangerine is actively uploading spectrum data, data availability in the ring buffer, etc. (Documented separately – the status of a user’s PSWS will be reflected in real time by status information in the user’s profile in Central Control).